- Parental burnout is caused by chronic parenting stress, with severe symptoms and consequences.

 Symptoms of parental burnout are similar to job burnout, but they are unique in the parenting context.
 Here is how you can spot signs of burnout in parents.

 Physical and Emotional Exhaustion

-Burned out parents experience intense fatigue.
+Burned-out parents experience intense fatigue.
 They feel exhausted and are tired of parenting.

-Parents may have physical symptoms such as increased somatic complaints and decreased sleep quality.
+They may have physical symptoms such as increased somatic complaints and decreased sleep quality.

+Their energy levels are extremely low.
 It is exhausting for them to get up in the morning and face another day with their children.

 Emotional Distancing From Their Children

 To conserve their energy, burnt-out parents emotionally distance themselves from their children.

 When depleted, parents tend to engage less in their children’s upbringing and do the bare minimum in child care.

 Their interactions are limited to functional aspects, such as feeding, to the detriment of their relationships and emotional connections6.